SumoLogic/sumologic-documentation/docs/cloud-soar/introduction.md

 #### Investigate an Incident

-In this lab, you’ll investigate an alert, gather information, and decide what to do in response to it.
+In this section, you’ll investigate an alert, gather information, and decide what to do in response to it.

 1. Navigate to the Incidents page.<br/>[**Classic UI**](/docs/cloud-soar/overview#classic-ui).
 In the main Sumo Logic menu select **Cloud SOAR**, and then select **Incidents** at the top of the SecOps screen.<br/>[**New UI**](/docs/cloud-soar/overview#new-ui).
 In the main Sumo Logic menu select **Cloud SOAR > Incidents**.
 You can also click the **Go To...** menu at the top of the screen and select **Incidents**.
 2. Click the column configuration icon in the upper right.<br/><img src={useBaseUrl('img/cloud-soar/column-configuration-icon.png')} alt="Column configuration icon" style={{border: '1px solid gray'}} width="100" />